lsst-dm/dmtn-021/index.rst

 1 <#figure-1-image-differencing>`__, and the resulting decorrelation
 kernel, :math:`\phi`.
-We note that :math:`\phi` largely has the structure of a delta function, with a small region of negative signal, thus its capability, when convolved with the difference image, to act as an effective "sharpening" kernel.
+We note that :math:`\phi` largely has the structure of a delta function, with a small region of negative signal, thus its capability, when convolved with the difference image, to act effectively as a "sharpening" kernel.

 |Matching kernel| |Correction kernel|